 There might be several misconceptions surrounding the concept of winterizing a pool, so you should be able to clear those up.
 You can then look at the correct procedure before getting started on your pool winterizing project.

 So, what are the damages and dangers if you leave your pool exposed to the cold winter air?
-Knowing this will motivate you in learning how to winterize an above ground pool:
+Knowing this will motivate you to learn how to winterize an above-ground pool:

-Before we start with how to winterize a pool, you should know about the chemicals that go in the water first.
+Before we start with how to winterize a pool, you should know about the chemicals that go into the water first.
 These include chlorine shock, algaecide, and stain avoidance chemicals.

 As the name suggests, algaecide prevents pool algae from growing and blooming.
 After you dissolve this in the pool water, you’ll use chlorine shock to help the algaecide along.
 That will improve water clarity and also speed up the destroying process of algae growth.